-The Alliance vision is to 'Protect People from Harm' where harm constitutes death, injury, loss and distress.
-To achieve the vision we rely on our workforce; police officers, police community support officers, special constables and police staff.
-The PCC supports many of these initiatives through his grant scheme and extensive community engagement work, which includes working particularly closely with the local Community Safety Partnerships which:
+The continuing vison of West Mercia Police is to 'Protect People from Harm' where harm constitutes death, injury, loss and distress.
+To achieve the vision we rely on our workforce; police officers, police community support officers, police staff, special constables and volunteers.
+The PCC supports many of these initiatives through his grant scheme and extensive community engagement work, which includes working particularly closely with the local Community Safety Partnerships.
+Their main aims include:

-- Establish the levels of crime and disorder problems in local areas; - Consult widely with local residents to make sure that the partnerships' perception matches that of local people, and; - Devise strategies containing measures to tackle priority problems.
+- Establishing the levels of crime and disorder problems in local areas; - Consulting widely with local residents to make sure that the partnerships' perception match that of local people, and; - Devising strategies containing measures to tackle priority problems.

-The Alliance workforce is key to the delivery of effective policing, an analysis of which is shown at table 1.
-A Home Affairs Committee report highlighted the under representation of Black and Minority Ethnic (BME) people in police forces in England Wales.
+The workforce is key to the delivery of effective policing, an analysis of which is shown at table 1.
+A Home Affairs Committee report highlighted the under representation of Black and Minority Ethnic (BME) people in police forces in England & Wales.
 The force seeks to take positive action to ensure that our force better represents the communities we police.